Making Event Study Plots Honest: A Functional Data Approach to Causal Inference: Simulations

 \subsection{Honest Hypothesis Testing in the Post-Treatment Period}

 To assess the honest hypothesis testing using our simultaneous confidence band in the post-treatment period, we suppose that Assumption II (Parallel Trends) is violated and define\\[-2.5ex]

-where $\Delta_{DT}(t)=0.4t$.
-We are interested in testing the no-effect null hypothesis $\theta_{ATT}(t)=0$ in the post-treatment period $t \in(0,T_{post}]$.
-Due to the presence of the differential trends bias $\Delta_{DT}(t)$, the no-effect null hypothesis can not be directly tested using the classical hypothesis testing rationale (see Online Appendix \ref{SIM:classic_hypothesis_test} for the simulation results).
+where $\Delta_{DT}(t)=0.1(t+1)$.
+We are interested in testing the no-effect null hypothesis $\theta_{ATT}(t)=0$ in the post-treatment period $t \in[0,T_{post}]$.
+Due to the presence of differential trends bias $\Delta_{DT}(t)$, the no-effect null hypothesis can not be directly tested using the classical hypothesis testing (see Online Appendix \ref{SIM:classic_hypothesis_test} for a simulation where classical hypothesis testing is suitable).
 Instead, by Section \ref{sec:honest_testing}, we can reframe the no-effect null hypothesis as the following relevance hypothesis test:

-where the reference band $[\Delta_{\ell}(t), \Delta_{u}(t)]$ is estimated using the reference band in \eqref{eq:rmtrb_bounds}, considering control parameter values $M_{\ell}=M_u=M\in\{0.5,0.01\}$.
-The sample parameters in \eqref{eq:rmtrb_bounds} are determined using separate training data with sample size $n_T=n$ generated in the same way as the testing data.
-The determined reference band $[\Delta_{\ell}(t), \Delta_u(t)]$ is then kept fixed over all simulations for each $(n,T)$-combination---except for varying the parameter $M$ to investigate the effect of the width of reference band.
+where the reference band $[\Delta_{\ell}(t), \Delta_{u}(t)]$ is estimated using the reference band in \eqref{eq:rmtrb_bounds}, considering control parameter values $M_{\ell}=M_u=M\in\{0.1,0.01\}$.
+The sample parameters in \eqref{eq:rmtrb_bounds} are determined using separate training data with sample size $n_T=n$ generated in the same way as the testing data, so that the reference band can be kept fixed over all simulations for each $(n,T)$-combination---except for varying the parameter $M$ to investigate the effect of the width of reference band.

 Data under $H_0$ are generated by setting $a=0$ for the ATT parameter $\theta_{ATT}(t)$, while values $|a|>0$ generate data under $H_1$ for constructing power curves.
 For each $(n,T,M)$-combination, we run 500 simulations under the specified data generation process.
-In each run, we check whether $\doublewidehatCL{\operatorname{SCB}}{}^{\operatorname{sup}}_{1-\alpha}(t)$, with significance level $\alpha=0.05$, intersects with $[\Delta_{\ell}(t), \Delta_{u}(t)]$ at a grid of $100$ equidistant time points over the post-treatment period $(0, T_{post}]$.
-We reject $H_0$ if they do not intersect for at least one of the $100$ grid points.
+In each run, we check whether $\doublewidehatCL{\operatorname{SCB}}{}^{\sup}_{1-\alpha}(t)$, with significance level $\alpha=0.05$, intersects with $[\Delta_{\ell}(t), \Delta_{u}(t)]$ at a grid of $101$ equidistant time points over the post-treatment period $[0, T_{post}]$.
+We reject $H_0$ if they do not intersect for at least one of the $101$ grid points.
 Otherwise, we retain $H_0$.
 The empirical uniform size is the proportion of simulations rejecting $H_0$, when it is true.